javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 ### Creating the message

-In our case we want to make a `div`, add classes and the message into it:
+In our case we want to make a `div` with given classes and the message in it:

 ```js
 let div = document.createElement('div');